CowKeyMan/PredictingGraffitiUsingCityLayouts/docs/observations.md

 # Observations

-Of the total 72965 studided buildings, 5784 (8.61%) of them are vandalized, while the remaining 67181 are free of graffiti.
+Of the total 72965 studied buildings, 5784 (8.61%) of them are vandalized, while the remaining 67181 are free of graffiti.
 Each building can contain more than one act of vandalism.
 The following is a heatmap of the existing graffiti on each building in Vancouver, where darker colours indicate more graffiti on a particular building:

 ![Graffiti on buildings heatmap](/assets/images/original_graffiti_heatmap.png)
 <p align="center">